zbtolon/get-support/howtogetsupport.md

 * Contact support by opening a new ticket using the [{{site.data.keyword.Bluemix_notm}} Support ![External link icon](../icons/launch-glyph.svg "External link icon")](http://www.ibm.biz/bluemixsupport){: new_window} help page.
 You can use an email address or your {{site.data.keyword.ibmid}} for this form.
 Select the **{{site.data.keyword.Bluemix_notm}} Dedicated** or **{{site.data.keyword.Bluemix_notm}} Local** option for the Region field.
-See [hours of operation](/docs/get-support/ticketweight.html#support-hours-operation) for information about the hours the support team actively monitors support requests.
 * If you have an {{site.data.keyword.ibmid}} and have access to the {{site.data.keyword.Bluemix_notm}} Public environment, in the menu bar click **Support** and select **Add Ticket**.
 Select the topic area for your issue and follow the prompts to submit your ticket.
 * If you do not have an {{site.data.keyword.ibmid}}, you can contact someone in your organization who does have one, or work with your IBM representative.